New garbage and organics carts in 2017

-You will have the opportunity to exchange your cart for a different size, and your curbside garbage utility fee will be adjusted accordingly.
+You will have the opportunity to exchange your cart for a different size.

 Start by using the cart we initially provide for a minimum of four weeks.
 This will give you a chance to adjust to the new size and evaluate if it’s right for you.

 You may, however, want to try your cart over several months to make sure the capacity is consistently right, as your requirements can change depending on the season, holidays, and so on.

 Remember, too, that capacity issues can often be resolved by separating your organics and recyclables into their proper containers.

 Savings from having smaller carts will not take effect until you receive your 2018 Property Tax notice, so you will not lose the opportunity to save money as a result of this mandatory trial period.